2013 Cohort

 Rodney Clayton

 Rodney transferred from Los Angeles Southwest College and majored in Political Science.
 In 2007, he started his own business called Hoagie Hideaway, and gave seminars and workshops to teach business planning, marketing, and financial literacy to women and minorities in the Inglewood area.
-For his Miller Scholar project, Rodney researched strategies to overcome obstacles faced by women and minorities who are starting their own business.
-In addition, he plans to advise and assist women and minorities in Oakland who are starting their own business.
+For his Miller Scholar project, Rodney researched strategies to overcome obstacles faced by women and minorities who are starting their own businesses.
+In addition, he plans to advise and assist women and minorities in Oakland who are starting their own businesses.

 Marcella Jean